History of the Food and Drug Administration: Early FD&C Act amendments: 1938–1958

 After passage of the 1938 Act, the FDA began to designate certain drugs as safe for use only under the supervision of a medical professional, and the category of "prescription-only" drugs was securely codified into law by the 1951 Durham-Humphrey Amendment.
-While pre-market testing of drug efficacy was not authorized under the 1938 FD&C Act, subsequent amendments such as the Insulin Amendment and Penicillin Amendment did mandate potency testing for formulations of specific lifesaving pharmaceuticals.
+This had effectively created a divide in which drugs were classified as over the counter (OTC) or prescription only.
 The FDA began enforcing its new powers against drug manufacturers who could not substantiate the efficacy claims made for their drugs, and the United States Court of Appeals for the Ninth Circuit ruling in Alberty Food Products Co. v.
 United States (1950) found that drug manufacturers could not evade the "false therapeutic claims" provision of the 1938 act by simply omitting the intended use of a drug from the drug's label.
-These developments confirmed extensive powers for the FDA to enforce post-marketing recalls of ineffective drugs.
-Much of the FDA's regulatory attentions in this era were directed towards abuse of amphetamines and barbiturates, but the agency also reviewed some 13,000 new drug applications between 1938 and 1962.
+The FDA was tasked with reviewing some 13,000 new drug applications between 1938 and 1962.
 While the science of toxicology was in its infancy at the start of this era, rapid advances in experimental assays for food additive and drug safety testing were made during this period by FDA regulators and others.
+This change was the first major step that the FDA took in becoming a major part of the daily lives of the American people.
+It also cemented its role as a government institution that was fully funded and supported by the Federal Government.

 The FDA was moved from the Department of Agriculture into the Federal Security Agency in 1940, and remained part of its successor, the Department of Health, Education and Welfare, when it was formed in 1953.